gjy3035/C-3-Framework/results_reports/Res50/GCC_rd/readme.md

-The results of VGG on GCC dataset using random splitting.
+The results of ResNet 50 on GCC dataset using random splitting.

 The model is trained 35 epoches, which achieves MAE of **32.4** and MSE of **76.1**.